dita-community/dita13-dita-ot-1.x-support/README.md

 ## Installation

-The project includes four Open Toolkit plugins.
-To install them do:
+The project includes four Open Toolkit plugins and a "test"
+directory:

+* org.dita-community.common.xslt (this plugin may already be installed if you've installed any DITA for Publishers transformation types or if you're using oXygenXML's out-of-the-box Open Toolkit).
+* org.dita-community.dita13.html
+* org.dita-community.dita13.pdf
+* org.dita-community.dita13.doctypes (Note that this plugin is managed as a standalone repository in the DITA Community organization and is included in this distribution as a convenience).

+To install the plugins do:

 1. Unzip the distribution package somewhere convenient
 2. Copy the four plugin directories to your Open Toolkit's plugins/ directory